farshidmh/openstack-labs/install/kolla-ansible-multinode.md

 **Note:** 16.1.0 is the latest version of Kolla-Ansible at the time of writing this guide.

-### Copy Global Configuration Files
+**Copy Global Configuration**:

+By default, kolla-asnible will look for the configuration files in `/etc/kolla` directory.
+So, we need to copy the configuration files to that directory.

-kolla-ansible default configuration is a bare minimum configuration, which is not suitable for production environments.
+**Note:** kolla-ansible default configuration is a bare minimum configuration, which is not suitable for production environments.
 So, we are going to use the example configuration files to configure our environment.

-Kolla-Ansible will look for the configuration files in `/etc/kolla` directory.
-So, we need to copy the configuration files to that directory.

 ```bash
 sudo mkdir -p /etc/kolla
 sudo cp -r /usr/local/share/kolla-ansible/etc_examples/kolla/* /etc/kolla/
 ```

-### Chang owner of the kolla directory to the current user
+**Chang owner of the kolla directory to the current user**

 Kolla-Ansible requires that the user running the deployment commands owns the `/etc/kolla` directory.
 To change the owner of the directory to the current user, run:

 ```bash
 sudo chown -R $USER:$USER /etc/kolla
 ```

-### Storage backend configuration
+**Storage backend configuration**

 When considering an all-in-one configuration, you have two available choices.